kitchoi/kitchoi.github.io/_posts/2014-04-13-Installing-and-Building-PyFerret.md

 **3. Set environment variables.**

-Assuming you are at the source code directory (you should find the LICENSE, README, makefule etc.)
+Assuming you are at the source code directory (you should find the LICENSE, README, makefile etc.)
 {% highlight bash %}
 export ESMF_DIR=$PWD
 {% endhighlight %}